huancheng-trili/bootstrap-rollup/README.md

 - `OPAM`
 - Nix Shell

+In this tutorial, we strongly encourage trying with the first option.
+The `OPAM` option only applies to developers who are familiar with the tool, and the `nix-shell` option might require more time to be properly set up than the first two.

 ### 3.1.
 Container Images

 You have the option to install one of the popular tools for interacting with container images: